 Bitler's fears looked well-founded when the Lady Eagles took a 15-12 lead in game one.
 Led by middle hitter Lauren Shearer, the Lady Eagles were forcing the Hawkettes into unforced mistakes while controlling the net.

 All that changed when junior Zoie Cleary went to the serving line and senior Diamond Sorrells moved into the middle hitter's position.
-Cleary served eight straight points while Sorrells slammed everything close to the net back
+Cleary served eight straight points while Sorrells slammed everything close to the net back at the Lady Eagles.

 When the dust cleared, Hanover had a 24-16 lead.
 After Hanover was called for a carry and a long hit, the Hawkettes closed out the game on another Sorrells kill.